capeprivacy/documentation/docs/cape-core/coordinator/local-cli.md

 The following instructions include how to install PostgreSQL with a package manager for Linux and macOS, and using a GUI installer for Windows.
 For alternative PostgreSQL installation methods, refer to the [PostgreSQL downloads page](https://www.postgresql.org/download/).

+All Windows instructions assume you are using PowerShell.

 === "Linux"
     ```shell
     # Install PostgreSQL